 West Coast Bureau Chief for U.S. News, Wall Street Journal;

 Ben Fritz is an experienced journalist who oversees U.S. News coverage in the West for one of the nation's largest and most respected newspapers.
 Previously, he covered the entertainment industry for more than a decade.
 Among these were Walt Disney Co, the nation's largest entertainment company, and the film industry, including major and independent Hollywood studios.

-He is the author of Los Angeles Times best-seller “The Big Picture: The Fight for the Future of Movies,” which is about the dramatic shake-up of Hollywood this century that has made super-heroes, sequels and toy franchises inescapable and original movies for adults an endangered species.
+He is the author of the Los Angeles Times best-seller "The Big Picture: The Fight for the Future of Movies," which is about the dramatic shake-up of Hollywood this century that has made super-heroes, sequels and toy franchises inescapable and original movies for adults an endangered species.